Jouad01/Primitive-Datatype-tasks/README.md

 ## Task 4

+Populate the text file you created in task 3 with all three datatypes we’ve covered: “Boolean”, “String” and “Int” The cmdlet you need starts with “Add”

 ![](Images/Screenshot_16.png)

 ## Task 5

+Read from the text file and use “Get-Member” to find the datatype returned
+The cmdlet you need to read data from the text file begins to “Get”

 ![](Images/Screenshot_17.png)

 ## Task 6

+Overwrite all data within the text file that you created in task 3.
+The cmdlet you need starts with “Set”

 ![](Images/Screenshot_18.png)

 ## Task 7

+Format the data returned by a cmdlet into a list
+You will need to pipe the original cmdlet then use the “Format-List” cmdlet

 ![](Images/Screenshot_19.png)

 ## Task 8

+Pipe “Get-Command” into “Out-GridView”

 ![](Images/Screenshot_20.png)

 ## Task 9

+Pipe the 5 cmdlets you discovered in task 1 into “Out GridView”

 ````
 Get-Help | Out-GridView